betajippity/betajippity.github.io/_posts/2018-10-25-bidirectional-mipmap.md

     }

 Now that we have dudx/dudy and dvdx/dvdy, getting the proper mipmap level works just like in the rasterization case.
-The above approach is exactly what I have implemented in Takua Render for camera rays.
+The above approach is exactly what I have implemented in Takua Renderer for camera rays.
 Similar to surface differentials, Takua caches dudx/dudy and dvdx/dvdy computations per shader invocation per hit point, so that multiple textures utilizing the same uv set dont't require multiple redundant calls to the above function.

 The ray derivative approach to mipmap level selection is basically the standard approach in modern production rendering today for camera rays.